-From the onset of the coronavirus disease (COVID-19) pandemic, Khiron shifted its strategic approach to limit global expansion, alter marketing methods and conserve cash, while still maintaining its overall strategic direction to improve the quality of life of patients and consumers.
-During this global crisis, and specifically in Q2 2020, the Company did and plans to continue to do the following:
+From the onset of the novel coronavirus disease (COVID-19) pandemic, Khiron shifted its strategic approach to limit global expansion, alter marketing methods and conserve cash, while still maintaining its overall strategic direction to improve the quality of life of patients and consumers.
+During this global crisis, and specifically in Q3 2020, the Company did and plans to continue to do the following:

-- prioritized the physical and mental health of its employees and health professionals; - focused on: i) increasing prescribing physicians at its health centres and third party clinics across Colombia to drive daily prescriptions per physician; ii) generating patient awareness across the country to encourage patients to visit its health centres, primarily through its new web or app-based telehealth application (Doctorzerenia.com); and iii) improving systems and processes to improve service quality for new, potential and existing patients; - prudently managed cash cash used in Q2 2020 was \$4 million compared to \$12 million in Q1 2020 and \$10 million in Q4 2019, due to lower general and administration, and marketing spending, as well as lower capital expenditures.
-In Colombia, Khiron received the essential service exemption for its cultivation site, laboratory facilities and health centres.
-As a result, the Company continued to employ almost all its employees and doctors but implemented reduced pay and benefits measures.
-Additionally, the board of directors also received reduced retainer fees.
-Marketing efforts were focused on the already established markets of the Company and capital projects were deferred where possible; - ensured continuity of health services and treatment of patients, following appropriate safety guidelines.
-Certain invasive procedures were suspended (e.g. neurosurgeries) until May 26, 2020 and measures were in place to ensure adequate spacing of appointments and patients in clinic waiting areas.
-The Company also introduced a teleconsultation service, leveraging its medical team and existing patient network to meet essential patient needs during the COVID-19 pandemic; - maintained continuity of cultivation, extraction and manufacturing operations in Colombia and the ensuing supply chain; and - continued to build a strong strategic position in the medical cannabis space to ensure sales growth in Colombia and sales entry into new markets in the UK, Peru, Brazil and Germany.
+- the Company prioritized the physical and mental health of its employees and health professionals by implementing air travel restrictions and allowing remote and flexible working arrangements for office staff; - focused on: i) increasing prescribing physicians at its health centres and third party clinics across Colombia to drive daily prescriptions per physician; ii) generating patient awareness across the country to encourage patients to visit its health centres, primarily through its new Doctor ZereniaTM web or appbased telehealth application (Doctorzerenia.com); and iii) improving systems and processes to improve service quality for new, potential and existing patients; - prudently managed cash cash used in Q3 2020 was \$5 million, compared with \$4 million in Q2 2020, \$12 million in Q1 2020, and \$10 million in Q4 2019, due to lower general and administration, and marketing spending, as well as lower capital expenditures.
+In Colombia, Khiron's cultivation site, laboratory facilities and health centres were designated by the government as "essential services" and continued to operate despite COVID-19 restrictions; - continued to employ almost all its employees and doctors but implemented reduced pay and benefits measures, and reduced retainer fees for members of the board of directors;

+- focused marketing efforts on the already established markets of the Company; - deferred capital projects, where possible; - prioritized the continuity of health services and the treatment of patients, following appropriate safety guidelines.
+Certain invasive procedures were suspended (e.g. neurosurgeries) until May 26, 2020, and implemented measures to ensure adequate spacing of appointments and patients in clinic waiting areas: - introduced a teleconsultation service, leveraging its medical team and existing patient network to meet essential patient needs during the COVID-19 pandemic; - maintained continuity of cultivation, extraction and manufacturing operations in Colombia and the ensuing supply chain; and - continued to build a strong strategic position in the medical cannabis space to ensure sales growth in Colombia, initial sales in the UK and Peru, and sales entry into new markets in the Brazil and Germany.